-Sabja seeds, also called tukmaria or basil seeds are the black seeds that look a lot like chia seeds and offer immense health benefits.
+Sabja seeds, also called tukmaria or basil seeds, are black seeds that look a lot like chia seeds and offer immense health benefits.
 They are native to India but different from the holy basil- also called Tulsi.
 Sabja seeds are rich in protein, essential fats, carbs, and are packed with fiber.
 Surprisingly, they contain no calories.

-Sabja seeds are very hard and cannot be consumed raw.
-They are best consumed after soaking in water, which makes them more gelatinous.
-Sabja seeds typically come from sweet basil, Ocimum basilicum, which we commonly use as seasoning.
+Sabja seeds are very hard and you cannot consume them raw.
+So, they are best consumed after soaking in water, which makes them more gelatinous.
+Sabja seeds typically come from sweet basil i.e.Ocimum basilicum, which we commonly use as seasoning.
 As they come from the sweet basil plant, they are commonly referred to as sweet basil seeds.

-The benefits of sabja seeds in Ayurveda and Chinese medicine have been known for a while.It is only in the recent past that sabja seed benefits have been recognised.
+The benefits of sabja seeds in Ayurveda and Chinese medicine have been known for a while.
+However, we have recognized its benefits only in the recent past.

 Table of Contents

-- Sabja seeds benefits
+- Benefits of Sabja seeds

 - Sabja seeds for weight loss